dresden-elektronik/deconz-rest-plugin/README.md

         sudo apt update
         sudo apt install -f

-##### Install deCONZ development package
+##### Install deCONZ development package (optional)

-The development package is only needed if you wan't to modify the plugin or try the latest commits from master.
+The development package is only needed if you wan't to modify the plugin or try the latest commits from master branch.

 1. Download deCONZ development package